The Las Vegas Show: Cancellation

 United quickly lost money throughout May 1967 despite initial promise of Las Vegas being able to lure advertising during the first week.
 The timing for the launch was poor, coming at both the end of the traditional television season and in the last quarter for traditional advertising budget cycles.
 Direct response advertising was noticeable during the Memorial Day broadcast.
 In the last few days, Oliver Treyz made a direct on-camera appeal for potential sponsors, emphasizing the advertising rates for Las Vegas were a fraction of Tonight on NBC.
 The fees to use the AT&T Bell System lines also proved to be far too expensive with a monthly advance fee of $400,000.

 After an executive board vote, the United Network shut down on Thursday, June 1, 1967.
-Network president Oliver Treyz set a telegram to all 106 affiliates that United "ceased its interconnected program operations".
+Network president Oliver Treyz sent a telegram to all 106 affiliates that United "ceased its interconnected program operations".
 Production staff was told following the previous night's taping that Las Vegas "would stop taping for awhile".
 Two additional shows had been pre-recorded for broadcast, which did not happen as affiliates were pressed into finding replacement programming within a matter of hours.

 Bill Dana, who blamed the failure of United on the reluctance of ownership to provide it financial sustenance, mused, "At least I set a record.
 I'm the first man in history to sink an entire network."
 In a later interview, Dana said, "[i]t burns me when they say the Vegas show folded.
 It didn't.
 It was the network that folded and down went the show with it."
 Historian Hal Erickson wrote that "The Las Vegas Show [was] the first series in history to leave the air because its network was cancelled."